-Wouldn't it be great if the trend continued and if this was in fact a turning point in how we all lived and how our lives impacted the health of the planet?
+It would be great if the trend continued and if this was in fact a turning point in how we all lived and how our lives impacted the health of the planet?

 Less travel + reduced use of fossil fuels

 less pollution + reduced carbon footprint.